 So you’re finally getting out of the easy, automatic mode and experimenting with your creative side.
-Maybe you’ve been looking at awesome photos online wishing you could achieve that level of artistic ability and skill.
-Or maybe you just want to be more proficient with your camera.
-Either way, learning how to control the shutter speed is one of the most important things you can do to improve your photography skills.
+Learning how to control the shutter speed is one of the most important things you can do to improve your photography skills.

-How to Change the Shutter Speed on Your Camera: Quick Tips
+How to Change the Shutter Speed on Your Camera

-- Put your camera into manual mode.
+- Put your camera into manual mode to change the shutter speed.
 If you have a Canon, you can also put it in TV (Time Value) mode.
-If you have a Nikon or Sony, S (shutter priority mode) will also work.
+If you have a Nikon or Sony, S (shutter speed priority mode) will also work.

 - There should be a dial or arrows somewhere on your camera.
-Move the dial left or right/ arrows up or down depending on the shutter speed you want.
+Move the dial left or right/ arrows up or down depending on the shutter speeds you want.

-- Shutter speeds are measured in seconds.
-A shutter speed of 1/1000 means “keep the shutter open for one one-thousandth of a second.”
+- Shutter speeds are measured in fractions of a second.
+A shutter speed of 1/1000 means “the shutter is open for one one-thousandth fractions of a second.”

-- The higher your shutter speed, the less light it lets in.
+- The higher your shutter speed, the less time you leave your shutter open and the less is exposed to light.
 In general, higher shutter speeds are better for daytime photography, whereas lower shutter speeds are better for nighttime photos.

-As we’ve mentioned in previous posts, the shutter speed is part of the exposure triangle.
-The exposure triangle consists of three elements that make up your camera’s exposure settings.
-If you have just recently ventured out of automatic mode on your DSLR, or are thinking about it, you need to understand these three elements on your camera and know how they work, both individually and together, to take the creative, artistic photos you’re wanting.
+Shutter speed is part of the exposure triangle.
+The exposure triangle settings include the shutter speed, aperture, and ISO.
+If you have just recently ventured out of automatic mode on your DSLR, you need to understand the exposure triangle elements on your camera and know how they work when you leave your shutter open, both individually and together, to change the speed your shutter is open and take creative, artistic photos.

 The aperture is also referred to as the f-stop.
 This is the most important element to master on your DSLR because knowing how the aperture works will give you the power to control the depth of field of your photos.
 Read this informative article explaining the f-stop and how you can get creative with it.

-Now, this brings us to shutter speed.
-When we talk about the shutter speed, we are basically talking about the amount of time the shutter inside your camera stays open when snapping a photo.
+Shutter speed is the amount of time the shutter is open inside your camera when snapping a photo.
 This is measured in seconds and it greatly affects the outcome of your photos.

 When your camera is in automatic mode, it will try its best to take the sharpest photo in the best exposure possible for the situation you are shooting in.
-This is fine, but the camera cannot read your intentions and know exactly what you want at that moment.
-If you have seen some interesting and creative photography from other amateurs or photo enthusiasts and want to reach that level of shooting, then you must get into manual mode and understand how to tell your DSLR exactly what you want it to do in order to achieve this level of photography yourself.
+You must get into manual mode and understand how to tell your DSLR exactly what you want it to do in order to achieve this level of photography yourself.

 All DSLR cameras and some point-and-shoot cameras use the same basic technology when it comes to taking photographs; aperture, shutter speed, and ISO.
-But the setting parameters may vary between makes and models.
 The settings may not all be in the same area on each digital camera body, even within the same brand.

-Shutter speeds are measured in seconds and you will see numbers like 1/2, 1/250, 1/50, 1/500, 2”, or bulb (on certain cameras) on your display screen telling you how fast or how slow the shutter will open, remain open, and then close.
-You can actually hear the click when it opens and closes.
-Usually, a well-exposed photo will have a fast shutter speed for clarity and sharpness, whereas a low-light or night photo will have a slower shutter speed to allow more light into the camera.
+Shutter speeds are measured in seconds and you will see numbers like 1/2, 1/250, 1/50, 1/60, 1/500, 2”, or bulb (on certain cameras) on your display screen telling you how fast or how slow the shutter is open and then closed.
+Usually, a well-exposed photo will have a faster shutter speed for clarity and sharpness, whereas a low-light or night photo will have a slow shutter speed to allow more light into the camera.

-The Rebel series from Canon is one of the most popular models for amateurs and enthusiasts.
-Some of the models, like the t3i, t5, and t6, are great entry-level cameras that provide access to professional-level photography.
+The Rebel series from Canon is a great entry-level camera that provide access to professional-level photography.
 Canon has TV mode (Time Value) which lets you adjust only the shutter speed.
 The camera will automatically choose the aperture and ISO depending on the shutter speed you decide.

 - Turn the dial to M (manual), or TV (Time Value) mode.